Welcome to NewRomeSucks.com!

 Didn't the state ban photo enforcement?

-Not really.
-2014 saw the passage of a new state law that requires a police officer to be "present" while cameras were in operation.
+No. 2014 saw the passage of a new state law that requires a police officer to be "present" while cameras were in operation.
+For some photo enforcement advocates, this was viewed as "authorization", while the bill's sponsors, many local authorities and the media viewed it as a "ban".

-Columbus - Columbus was embroiled the nationwide Redflex scandal, and Columbus cancelled their contact with Redflex after former Redflex officials pled guilty to bribing Ohio officials.
+Columbus - Columbus was embroiled the nationwide Redflex scandal, and Columbus canceled their contact with Redflex after former Redflex officials pled guilty to bribing Ohio officials.
 A lobbyist pled guilty to extortion.

 Toledo - Toledo won an injunction to keep cameras operating.
-The same judge also ruled against the Ohio's legislature's attempt to force municipalities to comply with state law by witholding funds.
+The same judge also ruled against the Ohio's legislature's attempt to force municipalities to comply with state law by withholding funds.

 Linndale - A notorious speed trap near Cleveland has gone to great lengths to comply with the new law.
 Linndale went to photo enforcement after circumventing another attempt by the legislature to rein in aggressive ticketing by small villages.